 The IG must semiannually report the completion dates for each such review.
 If an in-depth review is not warranted, the IG is required to explain this determination.
 In general, we consider a loss to the DIF to present unusual circumstances if the conditions associated with the bank's deterioration, ultimate closure, and supervision were not addressed in any of our prior bank failure reports, or if there was potential fraud.

 No state member bank failures occurred during the reporting period that required us to initiate a nonmaterial loss review.
-During the reporting period, we completed our review of the failure of FCB.
-A summary of our findings can be found in the Audits, Evaluations, and Inspections section of this report.

 Table 1.
-Nonmaterial State Member Bank Failure During the ReportingPeriod
+Nonmaterial State Member Bank Failure During the Reporting Period